Data Management and Analytics 101: Analyzing and Managing Data

 Geospatial Analytics: uses geographic data obtained from GPS, location sensors, mobile devices, satellites, social media, etc.

-These actionable insights are then presented using several related solutions, including:
+These actionable insights for data intelligence are then presented using several related solutions, including:

 Business Intelligence (BI):